 The Inverness Avenue Precinct is associated with William Maben who was a prominent builder in the area during the early 20th century.
 Maben is known to have built well over 60 residences in Malvern.
 Maben Place in Armadale is named after him.
+The residences along Inverness Avenue were built as a group under Maben's guidance and to his designs.
 (Criterion H)